LukeSmithxyz/LARBS/README.md

 ### The script itself

-The script is extensively divided into functions for easier readability and trouble-shooting.
+The script is extensively divided into functions for easier readability and troubleshooting.
 Most everything should be self-explanatory.

 The main work is done by the `installationloop` function, which iterates through the programs file and determines based on the tag of each program, which commands to run to install it.
-You can easily add new methods of installations and tags as well.
+You can easily add new methods of installation and tags as well.

 Note that programs from the AUR can only be built by a non-root user.
 What LARBS does to bypass this by default is to temporarily allow the newly created